A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Experiments

-To sufficiently ensure the stealthiness of BppAttack, we merely consider the stealthiness enhancement in sample selection by introducing Component B without Component A. According to Tables 2c, BppAttack exhibits merely \(12.5\%\) ASR with label flipping and training control without optimization by the proposed components.
-As shown in Table 2g, MultiBpp attains an ASR of \(76.6\%\) when quantized with the intensity of \(24:48:8\) in RGB color channels.
-Therefore, the BppAttack can be optimized as effective clean-label poison-only attacks with higher ASR.
-The performance of the proposed components B\&C in stealthiness can be seen in \textbf{Appendix I}. \textbf{The stable ASR enhancement on \{local high-intensity poisoning attacks, global medium-intensity poisoning attacks, global low-intensity poisoning attacks\} shows the superiority of our components on generalization with collaborative sample selection and triggers.}

 \textbf{Effect of Component A with different Negative Functions upon ASR enhancement :} We adopt the same experimental setup as BppAttack (\citet{wang2022BppAttack}).
-We use Res-X (\(X \in \{log,x,x^2,e^x\}\)) to represent Component A with different Negative Functions in various rates X. According to Table 3, Component A (Ours) significantly enhances the ASR.
+We use Res-X (\(X \in \{log,x,x^2,e^x\}\)) to represent Component A with different Negative Functions in various rates X. According to Table 1, Component A (Ours) significantly enhances the ASR.
 Specifically, for BadNets attacks, Res-\(log\) outperforms the Forget metric (Forgetting Event) upon ASR from \(71.74\%\) to \(82.13\%\).
 For Blended attacks, Res-\(x^2\) exceeds the Forget metric upon ASR from \(71.05\%\) to \(84.88\%\).
 The optimal metrics of \{Badnets-C, Blended-C, MultiBpp-B, MultiBpp-RGB\} are \{Res-\(log\), Res-\(X\), Res-\(x^2\), Res-\(x^2\)\}.
 Therefore, the significance of Category Diversity is highlighted in global-poisoning attacks. \textbf{The ASR decreases on Res-\(e^x\) imply the negative impact of inappropriate combination}.
+The stable ASR enhancement on the \{local high-intensity poisoning attack, global medium-intensity poisoning attack, global low-intensity poisoning attack\} shows the superiority of Component A on generalization with collaborative sample selection and triggers.